 image via more.com

 - Extended Side Stretch: On your last bend, stay folded with your head hanging heavy.
-Take your right hand and place it on the floor next to your left food.
+Take your right hand and place it on the floor next to your left foot.
 Extend your left arm upward, exposing your chest openly to the side.
 Look up to the ceiling.
 If this stretch is too intense, move your planted hand to the outside of your left foot.
 Slowly bring your outstretched arm down, and switch to the other side.
 Repeat 3-4 times on each side.

 image via verywell.com

 Once your flow is complete, take a ten-minute walk around your office.
-If your office has stairs, try travelling up and down a few flights.
+If your office has stairs, try traveling up and down a few flights.
 Getting the blood moving is good for your body and mind.